Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 As explained above, it doesn't matter as you shouldn't really rely on any quality control to be the sole guarantee that a software is free of malicious or exploitable code.
 Play Store and even the Apple App Store may have a considerable amount of malware because a full reverse-engineering of any uploaded app isn't feasible realistically.
 However, they fulfill their role quite well, and that is all that is expected of them.

+> With Play App Signing being effectively enforced for new apps, isn't Play Store as "flawed" as F-Droid?

+I've seen this comment repeatedly, and it would be dismissing all the other points made in this article.
+Also, I strongly suggest that you carefully read the sections related to Play App Signing, and preferably the official documentation on this matter.
+It's not a black and white question and there are many more nuances to it.

 > Aren't open-source apps more secure?
 Doesn't it make F-Droid safer?

 You can still find and get your open-source apps elsewhere.
 And no, open-source apps [aren't necessarily more private or secure](https://seirdy.one/2022/02/02/floss-security.html).
 Instead, you should rely on the strong security and privacy guarantees provided by a modern operating system with **a robust sandboxing/permission model**, namely modern Android, GrapheneOS and iOS.
 Pay close attention to the permissions you grant, and avoid legacy apps as they could require invasive permissions to run.